 Urethane casting materials

-Urethane casting does not offer a huge number of material options when compared to, for example, CNC machining.
-However, it does work with two distinct types of urethane, giving manufacturers an important element of flexibility in their product development.
+Urethane casting does not offer a huge number of material options when compared to, for example, CNC machining (compatible with a wide range of thermoplastic polymers).
+However, it does work with two distinct types of urethane casting resin, giving manufacturers an important element of flexibility in their product development.

 It should be fairly obvious whether a part requires a rigid or elastomeric material depending on its end use.
 Rigidity is essential for most mechanical functions, while elasticity can be useful for shock absorption, gripping, and other uses.

-Shore D urethanes are a group of rigid urethane plastics that are often tough and durable and which can be used for items like enclosures, cases, consumer electronics, toys, packaging, lenses, medical and scientific devices, and panels.
+Shore D urethanes are a group of rigid urethane plastics that are often tough and durable and which can be used for final parts like enclosures, cases, consumer electronics, toys, packaging, lenses, medical and scientific devices, and panels.

-Shore A urethanes are a group of soft and rubberlike urethane plastics that are flexible with good impact resistance.
-They can be used for items like rubber grips and skins, overmolds, buttons and key pads, cable connectors, and even rubber boots.
+Shore A urethanes are a group of soft and urethane plastics that are flexible with good impact resistance.
+They share physical properties with rubber.
+These urethanes can be used for items like rubber grips and skins, overmolds, buttons and key pads, cable connectors, and even rubber boots.

 Colored urethane cast parts